vlayer-xyz/vlayer/book/src/contributing/extension.md

 bun run deploy.ts
 ```

-`deploy.ts` script deploys prover and verifier contracts.
-These contracts' addresses are saved in `.env.development` file and later used by the web app.
+`deploy.ts` script deploys the Prover and Verifier contracts.
+Their addresses are saved in the `.env.development` file and later used by the web app.

 Start web app on localhost: